-On paper, it sounds like the perfect candidate for the best SSD for gaming ever made.
+On paper, it sounds like the perfect candidate for the best SSD ever made.
 After all, you’re getting lots of storage for not as much money, and you’ve still got a decent three-year warranty and a 360 terabytes written (TBW) endurance rating on the entry-level 1TB model.
 Sure, the 860 Evo gives you five years and 600TBW on its 1TB size, but you’re also paying that much more for it.
 Given the choice, I’d happily trade a longer warranty for a lower, overall price.

 The reason why Samsung’s suddenly been able to cut costs slightly is all to do with the 860 Qvo’s new bitty innards.
 Not bits as in moving parts, but as in how many bits can be crammed into each storage cell inside the SSD.
 Whereas the 860 Evo and Pro used Samsung’s 3-bit MLC (multi-level cell) V-NAND technology, the Qvo is the first Samsung SSD to up that to 4-bit, allowing for greater densities of storage (theoretically up to 16TB, according to Samsung) in the same 2.5in, 7mm form factor.